himang19/TechMInd/README.md

 5. DELETE /api/courses/:id: Delete a course by ID
    * Response: A success message indicating that the course has been deleted.

-In conclusion, the REST API design for the StudyNotion ed-tech platform is a crucial part of the project.
+In conclusion, the REST API design for the TechMind ed-tech platform is a crucial part of the project.
 The API endpoints and their functionalities are designed to ensure seamless communication between the front-end and back-end of the application.
 By following RESTful principles, the API will be scalable, maintainable, and reliable.
 The sample API